Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Miami (OH) and its opponents have combined to score more than 54.5 points in six of 12 games this season.
+- Miami (OH) and its opponents have gone over the current 54.5-point total in six of 12 games this season.

-- North Texas has combined with its opponents to score more than 54.5 points in five of 11 games this season.

-- The combined points per game average of the two teams, 57.7, is 3.2 points greater than Thursday's over/under.
+- The two teams combine to average 57.7 points per game, 3.2 more than the total in this contest.

-- These two squads combine to surrender 51.3 points per game, 3.2 fewer than this contest's over/under.
+- These two squads combine to allow 51.3 points per game, 3.2 fewer than this contest's over/under.

 - The RedHawks and their opponents have scored an average of 55.0 points per game in 2021, 0.5 more than Thursday's total.